 How to Apply

 Applications must be submitted online to the University of Kentucky Graduate School.
-All applications are due FEBRUARY 1.
+Applications are due FEBRUARY 1, although late applications will be processed on a rolling basis, depending on availability of space.
 Those admitted will start the program together as a class the following autumn.

 The process starts by creating a personal account with a unique username and password that will facilitate assembling and submitting the information required for both admissions and fellowship consideration (we are part of Hobson’s Apply Yourself network).
 Supplementary materials are submitted electronically via this account.
 You may return to your application as needed to revise information or upload new materials before formal submission.
 The UK Graduate School application fee is $65 for domestic applicants and $75 for international applicants.